You could rightly think we’d gone made, when we say the Husky dog is like a cat.

 However, it’s important to know the best shampoo for Husky for those times when your dog needs a helping paw to keep his fur in good order.

-Quick look: Top 5 Best Shampoos for Huskies
+Quick look: Top 5 Best Shampoos for Huskies in 2018

 As always, keeping your dog’s coat in top condition requires an understanding of the breed’s needs.

 With this in mind let’s have a quick comb through Husky coat care to sort the fluff from the outer coat.

 The Husky dog is bred to thrive in extreme cold.

 To this end they have an extremely efficient double coat.

 That thick, thick undercoat is a top-notch insulator (think “dog wrapped in a 15-tog duvet”) whilst the longer outer guard hairs protect the dog and also help to keep in heat.